Lochnivar/ashverse/books/book-01-the-match/README.md

 4. **Midpoint:** Negotiated peace establishes Confederate independence; the reality of a divided continent sets in
 5. **Second Plot Point:** Native tribes begin serious consolidation; California makes moves toward independence
 6. **Climax:** A major crisis that tests the new continental order (economic, political, or military)
+7. **Final Scene:** Major Haskell summoned by Major John Walter Fairfax to address reports of Northern raiders burning cotton fields.
+Haskell's defiant response: "Prove they are Northern soldiers or be damned.
+You have your independence, you have your slaves, now piss off.
+Good day sir."
+(After armistice, before Treaty of Cincinnati takes effect)
-7. **Resolution:** The new status quo is established, but tensions and problems are clearly visible for the future
+8. **Resolution:** The new status quo is established, but tensions and problems are clearly visible for the future

 ## Subplots
 - The Fairfax and Haskell families' reactions to the new reality and their roles going forward